-James shares with us his reasons to visit Pakistan in 2020 and what makes this country amazing, including food, attractions and safety.
+James shares with us his reasons to visit Pakistan and what makes this country amazing, including food, attractions and safety.

 If anyone had told me a few months back that he is traveling to Pakistan, then I might have felt a bit skeptical too.
 But my perception changed altogether when I finally decided to not listen to all the buzzing voices about Pakistan and thought to experience it on my own.
 And I didn’t regret it!